Fighting White Supremacy on Springfield City Hall’s Steps

 Lane County Commissioner Joe Berney said at the rally that the U.S. has a problem but a wall won’t fix it.

-“Momentum is building in the few days since El Paso to treat white supremacy violence as terrorism just like we treat violent jihadist terrorism,” he said.
-“We are seeing the political rhetoric of the president as violent action against immigrants.”
+“Momentum is building in the few days since El Paso to treat white supremacy violence as terrorism just like we treat violent jihadist terrorists,” he said.
+“Domestically, we are literally seeing the political rhetoric of the president of the United States viewed by these extremists as calls for violent action against immigrants.”

-It doesn’t matter if Trump is pretending to be a racist on TV, the results are the same, Berney added.
+It doesn’t matter whether or not the president is truly a racist or simply pretending to be one on TV to appeal to his base, the end result is the same, Berney added.

 Pablo Alvarez of Beyond Toxics and NAACP said white nationalism is nothing more than white terrorism.
 He added that white terrorists want fear from the community.
 When the community lets fear overwhelm and become apathetic, the white terrorists win, he said.